Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Salvia Miltiorrhiza

-Cooling the blood, improving circulation and dispelling blood stagnation, Red sage root helps to relieve swelling associated with acne.
-Strengthening the immune system and stimulating tissue regeneration and repair, this healing herb is ideal for those with persistent pimples.
+Cooling in nature, Red sage root helps to relieve the swelling and inflammation associated with acne by improving circulation and dispelling blood stagnation.
+This healing herb is ideal for those with persistent pimples.

 Bai Hua She She Cao